srikth456/srikanthvittal/CODE_REVIEW.md

   Can use swicth map for handle multiple init action-
 4. Layout is not responsive but libs\books\feature\src\lib\book-search\book-search.component.html can use <ul> and <li> instaed of <div>
 5. Instant search is missing or else we can have related searches or links on typing
+5. Error Handling during the search and error message can be improved.

 Light House Issues